amaliebarras/redarena-app/readme.md

 	* JOb training, mental health counseling
 	* broad not deep

-7. What are three companies you'd like to influence your design with?

-8. Are there any assets that I am required to incorporate into the design?
+7. Are there any assets that I am required to incorporate into the design?
 	* Green field

 9. How do you track the student improvement?